 A large part of the mission of the National Cancer Institute is to share information and updates with the public and cancer research community.
-Social media is an ideal platform for connecting with people, and we often participate in live social media events like Twitter chats.
+Social media is an ideal platform for connecting with people, and we often participate in live social media events like Facebook Live, YouTube Live and Twitter chats.
 Listed below are past and upcoming social media events involving NCI and our partners.

 If you are interested in more information about NCI and our events, please follow us on our social media channels.